munificent/craftinginterpreters/book/scanning.md

 loop.
 That starts a new lexeme *after* the whitespace character.
 For newlines, we do the same thing, but we also increment the line counter.
 (This is why we used `peek()` to find the newline ending a comment instead of `match()`.
-We want that newline to get here and update `line`.)
+We want that newline to get us here so we can update `line`.)

-Our scanner is starting to feel more real now.
+Our scanner is getting smarter.
 It can handle fairly free-form code like:

 ```lox
 // this is a comment